Master of Letters: Scotland

+at the University of Edinburgh

-The University of Edinburgh does not designate degrees as MLitt, normally offering the degree of MSc for a one-year taught postgraduate degree.
-It offers research degrees as either a one-year Masters by Research, two-year Master of Philosophy, or a PhD.
+The University of Edinburgh does not designate degrees as M.Litt., normally offering the degree of M.Sc. for a one-year taught postgraduate degree.
+It offers research degrees as either a one-year Masters by Research, a two-year Master of Philosophy, or a Ph.D.

 United States

 Most American universities do not award the Master of Letters degree.
 It is awarded by some schools in the United States.